Matrix multiplication

 Rows come first, columns second.

-This order is extremely important when multiplying matrices.
+This order is especially important when you multiply matrices.

-A scalar is simply a regular number.
+A scalar is a regular number.
 Scalar multiplication means:

 Multiply every entry in the matrix by the scalar.